lucasfernandes/PhotoGrid/README.md

 :<img src="https://user-images.githubusercontent.com/29531/109711299-79d40a80-7b7d-11eb-8e97-2141dcb0ae63.png" width="140">|<img src="https://user-images.githubusercontent.com/29531/109713584-2adba480-7b80-11eb-97d2-0f5d5a027048.PNG" width="140">|

 ## Architecture
   - PhotoGrid uses **SwiftUI** framework and it’s default architecture, that is a MV - Model and View utilizing Combine approach, what give us a C - a Controller downplay.
 Also uses some Views extensions as a ViewModel to split and isolate responsabilities.
-The PhotoLibraryService is separated as a Repository, to be deacoupled and easily updated if app needs another kind photo’s library in the future.
+The PhotoLibrary is separated as a Repository, to be deacoupled and easily updated if app needs another kind photo’s library in the future.
   - PhotoGrid uses XCTests
   - The tests are splited in Unit and UI tests with some possibilities (is not covering all functionalities).